 As reflected above, in the design of the NEOs' STI awards, a greater emphasis was placed on financial performance rather than individual objectives.
-When assessing achievement of the functional objectives that were set for Messrs.
-Burwell and Shalders and the individual performance of all of the NEOs, the Compensation Committee and Mr. Haley (and, in the case of Mr. Haley, solely the Compensation Committee) considered many factors, which included, among other things: overall leadership of his respective business segment or function, including retention of clients, people and operational excellence, as applicable; quality of underlying financial achievement; overall enterprise level contributions; and continued demonstration of Company values, including diversity and inclusion.
+When assessing the individual performance of the NEOs, the Compensation Committee and Mr. Haley (and, in the case of Mr. Haley, solely the Compensation Committee) considered a range of specific factors for each individual, which included, among other things: overall leadership of his respective business segment, geography or function, including retention of clients, people and operational excellence, as applicable; quality of underlying financial achievement; and overall enterprise level contributions.
+Each NEO's individual objectives for 2019 STI also included a demonstration of the Company's values, including a commitment to diversity and inclusion.
+Also, as discussed above in "- Executive Summary - Business Highlights," while the Company's 2019 financial results were largely positive, there was a decline in free cash flow; as a result, the individual component performance result for each NEO's 2019 STI award was reduced.